 Headline Risk Specifics Mitigating Actions Transition risk The risk of incurring unexpected costs in relation to the transition of assets among managers.
 When carrying out significant transitions, the PFP seeks suitable professional advice.
-The PFP monitors and manages risks in these areas through a process of regular scrutiny of its providers, and audit of the operations it conducts for the Fund, or has delegated such monitoring and management of risk to the appointed investment managers as appropriate (e.g. custody risk in relation to pooled funds).
+The PFP monitors and manages risks in these areas through a process of regular scrutiny of its providers, and audit of the operations it conducts for the Fund or has delegated such monitoring and management of risk to the appointed investment managers as appropriate (e.g. custody risk in relation to pooled funds).
 The PFP has the power to replace a provider should serious concerns exist.
+The risk of incurring additional costs in relation to transitioning assets is managed through the use of professional advisers and experienced in house staff.
 Custody risk The risk of losing economic rights to Fund assets, when held in custody or when being traded.
-As above Credit default The possibility of default of counterparty in meeting its obligations.
-As above Stock-lending The possibility of default and loss of economic rights to Fund assets.
-Stock lending in segregated mandates is not permitted without the prior consent of the Director of Corporate Finance.
+The Fund maintains beneficial ownership of assets when held in Custody.
+Credit default The possibility of default of counterparty in meeting its obligations.
+Counterparty risk is managed through robust procurement and contracting processes.
+Stock-lending The possibility of default and loss of economic rights to Fund assets.
+The Fund does not currently permit BNY Mellon to lend stock.
+Any stocklending within pooled investments is delegated to the managers.
+The success of this lending programme is assessed as part of the monitoring of the overall manager.

-- 6.3 A separate schedule of risks that the Fund monitors is set out in the Fund's Funding Strategy Statement. - 7 Funds approach to Pooling, Collective Investment vehicles (CIV) and Shared Services. - 7.1 The Fund is a participating scheme in the London CIV Pool as part of the Government's pooling agenda.
+5.5 A separate schedule of risks that the Fund monitors is set out in the Fund's Funding Strategy Statement.

+5 Funds approach to Pooling, Collective Investment vehicles (CIV) and Shared Services.

+7.1 The Fund is a participating scheme in the London CIV Pool as part of the Government's pooling agenda.
 The proposed structure and basis on which the London CIV Pool will operate was set out in the July 2016 submission to Government.
 The London CIV has been operational for some time and is in the process of opening a range of sub-funds covering liquid asset classes, with less liquid asset classes to follow.